Srini-98/TEXT2SQL-EHRSQL/README.md

 ```
 bash run.sh https://huggingface.co/mistralai/Mistral-7B-v0.1 1e-5 train.json ./mistral_main_prompt/ mistral
 ```
-Note: Pass the path to the model , the learning rate , the dataset path , output directory and model name as parameters to the script.
+Note: Pass the path of the model , the learning rate , the dataset path , output directory and model name as parameters to the script.

 #### Predicting tables and keys
 ```